Allergic to feta, but not 100% sure?

 Below i covered 5 reasons why you could be allergy to feta (or other cheeses).

-Feta is quite similar to many other cheeses, except for the milk.
-Feta either made from 100% sheep milk, or sheep milk mixes with not more than 30% of goat milk.
+Feta is quite similar to many other cheeses.
+It’s either made from 100% sheep milk, or sheep milk mixed with not more than 30% of goat milk.

 let’s dive in.